-99284 Emergency department visit for the evaluation and management of a patient which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity.
+Usually, the presenting problem(s) are self limited or minor. - 99282 Emergency department visit for the evaluation and management of a patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity.